android/ndk-samples/endless-tunnel/README.md

 ### The Main Menu

-The game's main menu scene is in jni/welcome_scene.cpp.
+The game's main menu scene is in welcome_scene.cpp.
 It renders all the buttons on the interface and manages the navigation.
 It can also show popups ("About", "Story", "Play").

 ### Game Logic

-The whole game logic is contained in the PlayScene class.
-We won't dive into a full discussion of it, but start reading from the DoFrame() method and it should become clear.
+The whole game logic is contained in play_scene.cpp.
+We won't dive into a full discussion of it, but start reading from the PlayScene::DoFrame() method and it should become clear.
 It's a standard game loop that handles input, updates the world, checks for collisions and renders.